 But when Steve Jobs entered, instead of going through the team’s research, he took a marker, drew a rectangle, and told them he wanted the users to drag something onto the window, following which a ‘burn’ button would appear - “That’s it, that’s what we’re going to make,” he stated, leaving everyone in shock.

-Here's a steve jobs customer experience quote - "You‘ve got to start with the customer experience and work backwards to the technology."
+Here's a popular steve jobs customer experience quote - "You‘ve got to start with the customer experience and work backwards to the technology."

 Tesla Customer Experience: All About Electrifying Experiences to Reinvent Car Buying